-When the freshly green alpine meadows and the trail paths of the Tirolean mountain peaks become coated in snow, winter in Austria becomes an entirely different landscape to play on.
+When the freshly green alpine meadows and the trail paths of the Alpine mountain peaks become coated in snow, winter in Austria becomes an entirely different landscape to play on.

 A fatbike is a specially designed ‘winter bike’ with over-sized tyres up to four inches wide, giving adrenalin junkies access to some of the Kitzbüheler Alpen’s 400km of biking tracks.
 I sampled the Fatbike monster machine in Kirchberg, cutting through fresh snow, gliding downhill in the alpine forests and grappling with multi-inclined and curling tracks that landed me right into the heart of the wilderness away from the slopes.

 Many Austrians will attest to tobogganing being as much a part of their winter escapades and in their blood, as ski.
-Everyone has tried it and everyone knows it because a winter in Austria is not complete without another go at this much-loved tradition.
-You will see children as young as five jump on the wooden sleigh chairs ready to whirl down the mountain in a speedy spiral.
+Everyone has tried it and everyone knows it because a winter in Austria is not complete without this must-do, much-loved tradition.
+One of THE best things to do in Austria, you’ll will see children as young as five jump on the wooden sleigh chairs ready to whirl down the mountain in a speedy spiral.

 As an adrenalin junkie, I must admit I found it both exhilarating and at times completely frightening.
 It takes a while to learn how to control your toboggan, especially around the very precarious mountain track edges.
 Be prepared to take a tumble, and for your feet to be put to the test as your only form of breaking.
 I sampled this heart-racing activity in the evening at Gaisberg, where the yellowing lights guided us down the 3.5km track, stopping for dinner at a traditional Austrian mountain hut, Gasthof Obergalsberg, halfway between.

-You will never forget this traditional way of getting down the mountain.
+You will never forget this traditional Austrian way of getting down a mountain.

 Segway in the Snow